 - A co-worker or boss eliciting unwelcomed sexual favors or a personal relationship

 - Termination, denying a promotion, demoting, or retaliation in any other way due to your reporting of the sexual harassment.

 Hostile Work Environment

-In many situations, when an employee refuses the unwelcomed sexual advances of a co-worker or superior, they experience further harassment and a hostile work environment.
+In many situations, when an employee refuses the unwelcome sexual advances of a co-worker or superior, they experience further harassment and a hostile work environment.
 You should report such behavior immediately in accordance with your employer’s procedures.
-When an employer learns of any sexual harassment you are experiencing in the work place, they are required to immediately protect you by taking any necessary actions.
+When an employer learns of any sexual harassment you are experiencing in the workplace, they are required to immediately protect you by taking any necessary actions.
 All employees have the legal right to feel safe and free of sexual harassment at work.

-Wilson McCoy, P.A. is dedicated to fighting for the rights of employees whom have faced sexual harassment by their employer.
-The experienced sexual harassment and discrimination lawyers at our firm understand the severe damages that unlawful sexual harassment can cause you and your family.
+Wilson McCoy, P.A. is dedicated to fighting for the rights of employees who have faced sexual harassment by their employers.
+The experienced Orlando sexual harassment lawyer at our firm understands the severe damages that unlawful sexual harassment can cause you and your family.
 For that reason, it would be a privilege for us to represent you and help you reach your goal in your individual matter.
 Contact us today to learn how we can help you!

 Note: Most discrimination claims are governed by a statute of limitations.
 If your claims are not first preserved through the filing of an administrative charge of discrimination, you may lose your right to sue your employer.
 For guidance about this process or to determine whether your employer has violated your rights, please contact us for a consultation.